|시간 제한||메모리 제한||제출||정답||맞힌 사람||정답 비율|

 To attract wealthy art lovers that might purchase his paintings, Cody-Jamal is hiring waitstaff to go around and serve refreshments to visitors.
 The cost of the refreshments is fixed, but the cost of the waitstaff is proportional to the area they will have to walk.
 Specifically, they charge 2 artcoins per square meter.
 Therefore, Cody-Jamal wants to choose p1, p2, p3 and p4 to minimize the area of the quadrilateral p1p2p3p4, and thus minimize the cost (in artcoins) of the refreshments service.
 What is the minimum such cost?

 The first line of the input gives the number of test cases, T. T test cases follow.
-Each case begins with one line with two space-separated integers, N and K, as described above.
-Then, four more lines follow.
-Each has N space-separated integers and represents the ID numbers of the robots auditioning for a certain position in the band.
+Each test case begins with a line containing a single integer N: the number of posts in the field.
+N more lines follow, each containing two integers Xi and Yi, representing the coordinates, in meters from an arbitrary origin, of the i-th post.

 For each test case, output one line containing